Three Tender-Offer Frameworks

 Exam Tip: Gotchas

-- The going-private rule's trigger is the 300-holder OR delisting threshold, NOT the 2,000-holder registration threshold.
+• The going-private rule's trigger is the 300-holder, reporting-suspension, or delisting threshold, NOT the 2,000-holder registration threshold.
 Going private is about getting OUT of public-company status; the 2,000-holder line is the gate for getting IN.
 Easy to confuse on the exam.

-The issuer tender offer rule applies when the issuer tenders for its own securities.
+The issuer tender offer rule applies when the issuer, or an affiliate of the issuer, tenders for the issuer's own securities.

 Common reasons an issuer runs a self-tender: